NASCAR: International series

-Pinty's Series
+Canada Series

-The NASCAR Pinty's Series is a NASCAR racing series in Canada that derives from the old CASCAR Super Series (founded in 1981 and bought out by NASCAR in 2006).
+The NASCAR Canada Series is a NASCAR racing series in Canada that derives from the old CASCAR Super Series (founded in 1981 and bought out by NASCAR in 2006).
 The new series has races through six of Canada's provinces for a total of 13 events with TV coverage on TSN.
 Many drivers are content running in Canada while others move up to bigger NASCAR series including J. R. Fitzpatrick and D. J. Kennington.
 The cars are a bit different from the cars seen in America, being more akin to a late model, though steel tube-framed silhouette bodies powered by V8 engines is still the norm.

-PEAK Mexico Series
+Mexico Series

-In December 2006, NASCAR also announced the creation of a new series in Mexico, the NASCAR Corona Series (now PEAK Mexico Series), replacing the existing Desafío Corona Series, to begin in 2007.
+In December 2006, NASCAR also announced the creation of a new series in Mexico, the NASCAR Corona Series (now Mexico Series), replacing the existing Desafío Corona Series, to begin in 2007.

 In 2004, NASCAR also began to sanction a mini stock racing series in Mexico, known as the Mexico T4 Series.

-Whelen Euro Series
+Euro Series

 In early 2012, NASCAR announced that it would sanction the existing European-based Racecar Euro Series as a "NASCAR Touring Series".
 On July 1, 2013, with partnership from NASCAR Whelen Engineering, the series was renamed the NASCAR Whelen Euro Series.

+Brasil Series

+Launched in 2012 as the Sprint Race series, in 2023 the series received NASCAR sanctioning and technical assistance, becoming the newest of the NASCAR international series.

 Regional racing series

-In addition to the six main national series, NASCAR operates several other racing divisions under the NASCAR Roots banner.
+In addition to the six main national series, NASCAR operates several other racing divisions under the NASCAR Regional banner.